ShaTeixeira/ShaTeixeira/README.md

 <p align="left">
   :computer: In development, starting in the programming area.
 I'm 20 years old.
 Technician in Informatica for Internet Integrated to High School by the Federal Institute of Espírito Santo - IFES CAMPUS SERRA.
 Attending a bachelor's degree in Information Systems from FAESA College.
-My wish is to work with the façade.
+My wish is to work with the frontend.
 Now I'm focused on ReactJS, and starting the UI/UX Designer course.
 </p>

 <!-- About -->